prysmaticlabs/documentation/docs/contribute/contribution-guidelines.md

 Where you can specify any amount of command line arguments you need based on the available flags of the item you're running.

-In order to write code for the Prysm codebase comfortably with Bazel, we recommend using either [Visual Studio Code](https://code.visualstudio.com/download) with its [Bazel plugin](https://marketplace.visualstudio.com/items?itemName=BazelBuild.vscode-bazel), or any [Jetbrains IDE](https://www.jetbrains.com/) with the [Bazel plugin](https://plugins.jetbrains.com/plugin/8609-bazel) ([Goland](https://www.jetbrains.com/go/) is a great choice, used by most of the Prysm team).
+In order to write code for the Prysm codebase comfortably with Bazel, we recommend using either [Visual Studio Code](https://code.visualstudio.com/download) with its [Bazel plugin](https://marketplace.visualstudio.com/items?itemName=BazelBuild.vscode-bazel), or any [Jetbrains IDE](https://www.jetbrains.com/) with the [Bazel plugin](https://plugins.jetbrains.com/plugin/8609-bazel) ([GoLand](https://www.jetbrains.com/go/) is a great choice, used by most of the Prysm team).

 You can also find various other types of IDE support for Bazel in the official Bazel documentation [here](https://docs.bazel.build/versions/master/ide.html).
 Once you have your coding environment set-up, you'll be well-equipped to contribute to Ethereum!

 #### Running Bazel tests

 All code we check into our repo needs to have sufficient tests to ensure it is maintainable and works as expected.
-We use bazel to run all of our test suites in Prysm.
+We use Bazel to run all of our test suites in Prysm.
 If there is a particular subfolder you want to test, such as `beacon-chain/node`, you can run the command:

     bazel test //beacon-chain/node:go_default_test